Why Amp Type Matters More Than You Think

 How Hybrids Work

-The idea is simple: the preamp is where most of your tone is shaped, and tubes excel at this.
+The idea is straightforward: the preamp is where most of the tone is shaped, and tubes excel at this.
 The power amp just needs to make that tone louder, and solid-state does this reliably, cheaply, and with less weight.
-So why not combine them?
+Combine them.

 The most common hybrid design puts one or two 12AX7 preamp tubes in front of a solid-state power section.
 You get real tube saturation and harmonic complexity in the gain stages, plus the reliability and lightweight portability of a transistor power amp.